katrjohn/transformer-cpu-benchmark/README.md

 > FLOPs are **hardware-agnostic** — they measure the computational cost of the model architecture, not the speed of the machine.
 Latency is hardware-dependent.

 ---
+## A live demo of the benchmark can be tested [here](https://huggingface.co/spaces/katrjohn/transformer-cpu-benchmark)
+---

 ## Requirements